Shoter3000/Youtube-downloader/README.md

    This function checks whether the provided URL is a valid YouTube video or playlist URL using regular expressions.
 It returns a boolean value indicating whether the URL is valid and whether it corresponds to a video or playlist.

 6. **Main Execution:**
-   The script starts by prompting the user to input the YouTube URL and the location where the downloaded files will be saved.
+   The program starts by prompting the user to input the YouTube URL and the location where the downloaded files will be saved.
 It then asks the user to select one of the three options: Download Video, Download Audio, or Download Playlist.
 Based on the user's selection, the respective function is called to perform the download.

 ## How to Use

-1. Run the script.
+1. Run the program.
 2. Input the YouTube URL when prompted.
 3. Select the location where the downloaded files will be saved using the file dialog.
 4. Choose one of the three options: Download Video, Download Audio, or Download Playlist.
-5. If downloading audio or a playlist, the script will prompt whether to include author metadata for the audio files.
+5. If downloading audio or a playlist, the program will prompt whether to include author metadata for the audio files.
 6. The download progress will be displayed for each video or audio file.
-7. Once the download is complete, the script will print "Download complete" or "Download complete!!!" depending on the chosen option.
+7. Once the download is complete, the program will print "Download complete" or "Download complete!!!" depending on the chosen option.

-**Note:** The script is limited to the functionalities provided by the `pytube`, `moviepy`, and `eyed3` libraries.
-If there are any changes to YouTube's website structure or API, the script might require updates to function correctly.
+**Note:** The program is limited to the functionalities provided by the `pytube`, `moviepy`, and `eyed3` libraries.
+If there are any changes to YouTube's website structure or API, the program might require updates to function correctly.

-Remember to comply with YouTube's terms of service and respect copyright rules when using this script.
+Remember to comply with YouTube's terms of service and respect copyright rules when using this program.
 Only download content for which you have the necessary permissions or rights.